MalakaSupun/Crime-Data-Analysis-of-LAPD/README.md

 ## 📈 Basic Analysis:

+In this section, we delve into the results of our data analysis, examining various aspects of crime in Los Angeles.
+Through visualizations and statistical summaries, we explore temporal patterns, the impact of weather conditions on crime rates, and the prevalence of different crime types.
+By analyzing the data, we aim to uncover significant trends and insights that can inform public safety strategies and enhance our understanding of crime dynamics in the city.
+The following subsections provide a detailed look at the findings from our comprehensive analysis.

 ### ⏰ Crime vs Time:

+#### ⏱️ Crimes Committed According to Hour:
 <p align="center">
   <img width="724" src='Analysis/Images/IMG_01_Crime_by_hour.png' alt="Logo_02">
 </p>

+#### 📅 Crimes Committed According to Day of the Week:

 <p align="center">
   <img width="724" src='Analysis/Images/IMG_04_Crime_by_week.png' alt="Logo_02">